janastu/maaya-deprecated/README.md

 1. Let's consider the Interview of Chandan Mitra

 	a.
 [Transcript](http://wiki.janastu.org/wiki/.NjY3.MTU) of the interview.
-This data needs to be prepared to the structure of [transcript edited into valid json.json](transcript edited into valid json.json)
+This data needs to be prepared to the structure of [transcript edited into valid json](transcript edited into valid json.json)

 	b.
 [Audio](https://longemergency.demx.in/assets/audio-new/Chandan%20Mitra%20interview%20with%20Farah%20Yameen.mp3) of the interview